 command post at Consthum:

-of M Company and twenty men from a Raider unit (organization unknown)
+and twenty men from a “Raider” unit (organization unknown)

-Companies C and L, 110th, were the reserve company for each battalion.
+•Companies C and L, 110th, were the “reserve” companies for their

-Companies D and M, 110th, were the heavy weapons companies for their
+•Companies D and M, 110th, were the heavy weapons companies;

-battalions and each had spread their men and weaponry between the
+each had spread their men and weapons spread among the strong

 Also operating in the area of the 110th Infantry Regiment: